gcallah/BookReviews/pilkington.md

 "Such a society will be stable, prosperous, and its inhabitants will be content and happy."
 Was it not a society that was teleologically oriented (that of Medieval Christendom) that gave birth to the unstable and discontented society we live in today?
 Indeed, weren't Adam and Eve living in line with their natural ends when the serpent slithered into the garden?
 And yet nevertheless they ate the apple.
-Pilkington seems to missing the sense of the tragic aspect of human existence that led someone like Plato to note that even if we could establish the perfect city, soon enough human nature would lead to its fall from Eden.
+Pilkington is perhaps missing the sense of the tragic aspect of human existence that led someone like Plato to note that even if we could establish the perfect city, soon enough human nature would lead to its degeneration.

 Pilkington then outlines a list of his recommended policies in many of the areas contemplated earlier in the book.
 In defense policy, the post-liberal polity "should favor quantity over quality, cheap over expensive."
 (It is of note here the